clean-energy-tools/openadr-3-ts-types/node/builder/README.md

 [`openapi-ts`](./README-openapi-ts.md) | It looks like a highly capable tool for generating complete SDKs etc. But in practice it seems very incomplete.
 ['oas-validator'](./build-oas-validator.js) | This should be a good tool for validating an OpenAPI spec.
 But, it fails.
 [`openapi-json-schema`](./build-openapi-json.js) | Minimal OpenAPI - JSON Schema conversion.
 Not useful.
+[`build-openapi-to-js-schema.js`](./build-openapi-to-js-schema.js) | Generates objects that they say are schemas that in some cases can be used with AJV.

 For all these tools you will find build scripts written using `zx`, and a `package.json` containing a `scripts` section that supports running the build scripts.
 The scripts demonstrate usage of each tool.